Push ‘On’ for cool air. That’s it.

 If the condenser is the heart of a portable AC, the battery is undoubtfully the bloodstream.

 Mark II comes with a large 24V lithium-ion battery.
-The major drawback of Mark I was the 12V battery; this is improved in the new Zero Breeze AC by using the 24V voltage.
+Mark I’s major drawback was the 12V battery; this is improved in the new Zero Breeze AC by using the 24V voltage.

 Zero Breeze Mark II has battery has +76% capacity compared to Mark I battery.